 Have you reached the end of your rope with the crazy makers in your life?
 I have them in my life as well, and even with psychological training, they frequently throw me off-course.
 Sometimes you can't escape them.
-They are your ex, colleagues, friends, lovers or family members, sometime you have to co-parent with them.
-Perhaps you must have regular contact with them, leaving you with feelings of dread and terror, and even physical symptoms.
-Crazy makers drain your energy and consistently engage in controlling, destructive, manipulative and reckless behaviors, leaving a path of destruction in their wake.
+They are your ex, colleagues, friends, lovers or family members--sometimes you have to co-parent with them.
+Perhaps your life demands regular contact with them, leaving you with feelings of dread and terror, and even physical symptoms!
+Crazy makers drain your energy and consistently engage in controlling, destructive, manipulative and reckless behaviors.
+They leave a path of destruction in their wake.

 - If you're co-parenting, seek professional counseling to support you and your children.

-- Develop healthy boundaries.
+- Trauma bond can be at play so develop healthy boundaries.
 Crazy makers will continually pull you back in to their web--they charm and manipulate.
 Learn to notice when you are being played.
 The trauma bond is powerful and pulls at you again and again.

 - Difficult people are often leaders, so you are likely to run into them frequently and you will need skills to protect yourself.